laravel/docs/cashier-paddle.md

 Please consult Paddle's [guide on Inline Checkout](https://developer.paddle.com/guides/how-tos/checkout/inline-checkout) as well as their [Parameter Reference](https://developer.paddle.com/reference/paddle-js/parameters) for further details on available options.

-> {note} If you would like to also use the `passthrough` option when specifying custom options, please provide a key / value array.
-Cashier will automatically handle converting the array to a JSON string.
+> {note} If you would like to also use the `passthrough` option when specifying custom options, you should provide a key / value array since Cashier will automatically handle converting the array to a JSON string.
+In addition, the `customer_id` passthrough option is reserved for internal Cashier usage.

 <a name="user-identification"></a>
 ### User Identification